gromacs/gromacs/docs/dev-manual/contribute.rst

 requires both "up front" and long-term commitment from you, and others who might not share your particular scientific enthusiasm.
 Please read this page first, and at least post on the `developer discussion forum`_.
-Looking through the `developer mailing list`_ archives might also be helpful.
+Looking through the `gmx-developers mailing list archive`_ might also be helpful.
 Sometimes we'll be able to save you a lot of time even at the planning stage!